Specify Initial Conditions for Bus Elements

 Specify initial conditions for signals that have different data types.

-Apply a different initial condition for each signal in the bus.
+Apply a different initial condition for each element in the bus.

-Specify initial conditions for a subset of signals in a bus without specifying initial conditions for all the signals.
+Specify initial conditions for a subset of elements in a bus without specifying initial conditions for all the elements.

 Use the same initial conditions for multiple blocks, signals, or models.